marcossilvestrini/learning-observability/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is for getting started with kubernetes observability tools and best practices.
+This project is for getting started with Learning Obserbability tools and best practices.

 Some tools for learning: